Ceirios1/Portfolio/cv.md

 ### EDUCATION:
 If you are looking for your first job and do not have much or any work experience at this point – do not fret.
-Expand on your education responsibilities and apply them to real life scenarios so an employer has an understanding of what you have achieved and the means used to get these achievements.
+Expand on your education responsibilities and apply them to real life scenarios so an employer has an understanding of what you have achieved and the means used to get these achievements.<br/>

 BA (Hons) 2:1, Subject Name - September 2008 - June 2012.
 University of Example-town